Who Can Enter?

 Participants acknowledge that hazards may be present, including but not limited to:

-Participants are responsible for navigating these hazards safely and with care.
+Participants are responsible for identifying and navigating these hazards safely and with care.
+Not all hazards will be marked or controlled.

 b) Environmental Responsibility